 Protection: Forced deportation is a significant risk.
-There were 856,793 undocumented returnees to Afghanistan in 2020, of which 324,779 were deportations.
+856,793 undocumented Afghans returned to their country of origin in 2020, of whom 324,779 were deported.
 Afghans are at risk of detention, extortion, and mistreatment by Iranian authorities.
 Repeated attempts by Afghans to smuggle themselves back into Iran puts them at risk of abuse, exploitation, and human trafficking.?

-Livelihoods: Undocumented Afghans lack access to formal work opportunities and those with Amayesh cards are only eligible for conditional work permits, limited to 87 different types of employment, primarily in construction, agriculture, or other vocational industries.
+Livelihoods: Undocumented Afghans lack access to formal work opportunities.
+Those with Amayesh cards are only eligible for conditional work permits that are limited to 87 different types of employment, primarily in construction, agriculture, or other vocational industries.
 These sectors are often seasonal and are particularly vulnerable to economic sanctions applied to Iran.?

 Impact of COVID-19

 Since the beginning of the COVID-19 outbreak, Iran has accounted for 25% of total cases in the region, with 1,459,370 reported cases as at 6 February 2021.
 Thousands of Afghan refugees returned to Afghanistan during the pandemic, a record number since 2018.
 More than 53,000 Afghan returnees arrived in Nimroz and Herat provinces in Afghanistan during the second week of March 2020, an increase of 171% from the previous week.
 Industries such as construction and agriculture, which provide informal employment for many Afghan refugees in Iran, were closed because of the virus, forcing refugees back to Afghanistan in search of livelihood opportunities.?

 The ACAPS team is monitoring the impact of the COVID-19 pandemic.
 For more information related to the outbreak, see the ACAPS COVID-19 project.

 Information Gaps and Needs